hlbosma/HIT-KIT/Digital Building Blocks/README.md

 * **ItsyBitsy templates** (using CircuitPython) for working with sensors, actuators, and input/output logic
 * **Unreal Engine projects** to get started with XR environments

 You can use these as-is or modify them to fit your project.
-They’re here to help you move quicklu from idea to interaction.
+They’re here to help you move quickly from idea to interaction.

 > ▶️ Explore the building blocks in this folder to get started.